RianAina/PROG4---Examen-Finale/README.md

-then use "npm runDev" to launch the frontEnd
+then use "npm run dev" to launch the frontEnd